 Elevate the wound to help reduce the chances of excessive bruising.
 This is particularly true if you happened to get a bump on your leg or somewhere below your waist.
 Gravity and your cardiovascular system ensure that blood pressure increases below your waist line.
 Reduce some of that pressure and the bleeding by keeping the bruised area elevated.

 If your bruise is painful, as many are, take some Acetaminophen to relieve that pain.
-I’m telling you to take Acetaminophen (Tylenol, Excedrin, etc.) instead of Aspirin because Aspirin actually inhibits your body’s ability to clot the blood that’s leaking from your capillaries.
-Medicine like Tylenol and Excedrin (anything with aceptaminophen) doesn’t do that.
+I’m telling you to take Acetaminophen (Tylenol, Excedrin sold on Amazon, etc.) instead of Aspirin because Aspirin actually inhibits your body’s ability to clot the blood that’s leaking from your capillaries.
+Medicine like Tylenol and Excedrin (anything with acetaminophen) doesn’t do that.
 So there.

 After about 48 hours, doctors say treating the bruise with a warm compress 3-4 times a day will help get rid of the bruise.
 By now your capillaries should be starting to heal and the blood flow should have stopped.
 A warm cloth spread over the wound will help open up the healthy capillaries to increase blood flow so that your body can get rid of the bruise with it’s natural cleaning processes.
 Repeat this process 15-20 minutes, 3-4 times per day for as long as the bruise is visible.